DNNCommunity/DNNDocs/content/administrators/requirements/index.md

 ## Developer IDEs

-For creating modules:
+For creating extensions:

-*   Visual Studio 2013
 *   Visual Studio 2015
+*   Visual Studio 2017
+*   Visual Studio 2019

+> [!Note]
+> Starting with DNN 9.4.0, .NET Framework 4.7.2+ is required, however, it is still possible to use older versions of Visual Studio, and .NET Framework for extension development.
+The minimum version for extension development is dependent upon the targeted DNN Minimum Version.

 For contributing to the DNN Platform:

+*   Visual Studio 2017
-*   Visual Studio 2015
+*   Visual Studio 2019

 ## Recommended Environment

 *   Windows Server 2012 R2
 *   IIS 8.5
+*   SQL Server 2014 or Later
-*   SQL Server 2014 Developer Edition
+*   **For developers:** SQL Server 2014 Developer Edition or Express
-*   **For developers:** Visual Studio 2015
+*   **For developers:** Visual Studio 2019